 - 13.1 A data breach is where there has been a breach of security leading to the accidental or unlawful destruction, loss, alteration, unauthorised disclosure of or access to personal data.
-Where there has been a data breach by or on behalf of a partner in respect of any Shared Personal Data, the partner agency where the data breach has occurred will inform all affected partners of the data breach immediately to enable them, where relevant, to meet their legal duty under UK GDPR to report personal data breaches within 72 hours. - 13.2 The partner agency needs to take immediate action to recover the information, if safe to do so. - 13.3 The partner agency where the breach has occurred shall conduct a full investigation of the breach and the findings of the investigation will be shared with the other partners and the Safer Warwickshire Partnership Board. - 13.4 Partners need to formally record all data breaches in respect of personal data they are data controller in respect of, internally within their organisation and inform the Safer Warwickshire Partnership Board to ensure effective monitoring and reviews can take place.
+Where there has been a data breach by or on behalf of a partner in respect of any Shared Personal Data, the partner agency where the data breach has occurred will inform all affected partners of the data breach immediately to enable them, where relevant, to meet their legal duty under UK GDPR to report personal data breaches within 72 hours. - 13.2 The partner agency needs to take immediate action to recover the information, if safe to do so. - 13.3 The partner agency where the breach has occurred shall conduct a full investigation of the breach using its own procedures and systems and the findings of the investigation will be shared with the other partners and the Safer Warwickshire Partnership Board.
+All partner agencies affected will provide mutual assistance to the lead partner where required for the investigation. - 13.4 Partners need to formally record all data breaches in respect of personal data they are data controller in respect of, internally within their organisation and inform the Safer Warwickshire Partnership Board to ensure effective monitoring and reviews can take place.